abdullahazmy/Debian-repo/README.md

 - nitrogen -> used a wallpaper changer for i3 window manager
 - PulseAduio -> used to manage and control sound system
 - clion -> used as an IDE for c++

+---

+*I will always update this repo with new apps, config files, scripts*